 2 Chicken Breasts, cooked and shredded

 - To make the roux, use a big Dutch oven, whisk flour and oil together and place uncovered in a 350° oven for 1.5 hours.
 This will yield a perfectly brick roux which is an amazingly flavorful base for the entire dish.

-- Get your roux from the oven and set over medium high heat.
-Add the trinity (onions, peppers, celery) and cook, stiring frequently, for about 15 minutes.
+- Get your roux from the oven and set it over medium-high heat.
+Add the trinity (onions, peppers, celery) and cook, stirring frequently, for about 15 minutes.

 - Add garlic and cook for 5 minutes more.

-- Whisk in the stock and stir in tomatos, spices and herbs.
+- Whisk in the stock and stir in tomatoes, spices, and herbs.

 - While the base simmers, cut the sausages in slices and brown in a pan, draining all excess fat and set aside, together with the shredded chicken breast.

 - Remove the Bay Leafs and mix in the meats.
 Stir in the gumbo filé to thicken the Gumbo to your desire and let it sit for about 10 minutes for the meat to reheat and then serve over rice or just by itself.